avinoamsn/avinerenberg/README.md

 1. Install all npm modules.
 2. `npm run watch` on the command line.
 (Other commands can be found in *package.json*.)
+3. Navigate to `localhost:3000` in your preferred browser.